wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 As described in the :doc:`centralized configuration <../../reference/centralized-configuration>` section, the Wazuh manager has the ability to push files and configurations to connected agents.

-This feature con be used to push policy files to agents in defined groups.
+This feature can be used to push policy files to agents in defined groups.
 By default, every agent belongs to the *default* group, so we can use this group as example.

 In order to push a new policy from the manager it should be placed in the directory ``/var/ossec/etc/shared/default``,